sagemath/trac_to_gh/Issue 3714.md

 # Issue 3714: add quotes to paramteres passed in lisp and clisp scripts

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3714

 Original creator: mabshoff